Ultimate Guide to Short Code Texting Apps & Platforms [2024]

 Some other opt-in methods include:

-• QR codes: Your audience can scan an automatically-generated QR code, which will pre-fill a text message on their phone.
+• QR codes: Your audience can scan an automatically-generated QR code (you can generate these with the help of a QR code generator), which will pre-fill a text message on their phone.
 They can then just hit “Send” on that text message to subscribe.

 • Web forms: Your audience can visit an automatically-generated web form that they can fill out in order to register.